 '''

-options pageno=1 linesize=80;

 title "Plot a function y = f(x)";

 title2 "Linear function";

 '''

-The options line tells SAS to start numbering the pages of output at page one, then sets the page width to 80 characters.
-This isn't essential but makes the output easier to read.
 The two title lines add a main title and subtitle to the output.
 Note that each of the lines ends with a semicolon (;).
 This is absolutely critical in SAS programming, because it tells SAS where a particular statement or command ends.
 A misplaced or absent semicolon will typically cause errors when running the program.

-The next part of the SAS code is a data step (SAS Institute Inc. 2014a).
+The next part of the SAS code is a data step (SAS Institute Inc. 2016a).
 The idea here is to generate a data set with a sequence of x and y = f(x) values that will later be plotted.
 The minimum and maximum values of x are set by specifying values for xmin and xmax, while the number of divisions is set by xdiv (the more divisions the finer the x scale and the smoother the graph).
 The program then calculates the step length between x values (xlength) using these quantities.
 The values of x and y = f(x) are calculated in a programming loop using a do statement.
 Each pass through the loop calculates a new value of x, then finds y = f(x) for that value of x.
 The results are then sent to a SAS data file using an output statement.
 You can set the name of the data file in the first line of the data step, which in this case is fplot.
 Note that six different functions are listed in this data step, but only one would be active (the line function) because the remainder are comments.
 This is a useful programming trick to deactivate sections of code.

 '''

 data fplot;

 Minimum and maximum values of x;

 xmin = -5;

 Use for ln function, must have x > 0;

 xmin = 0.001;

 xmax = 5;

 Divisions between xmin and xmax (more = smoother graph);

 xdiv = 100;

 Calculate step length;

 xlength = (xmax-xmin)/xdiv;

 Find x and y = f(x) values for the plot;

 do i=0 to xdiv;

 x = xmin + ixlength;

 Insert f(x) formula here;

 line function;

-y = 2x + 1;
+y = 2 x + 1;

 quadratic function;

-y = -x2 + 2x + 5;
+y = -x 2 + 2 x + 5;

 exponential function;

 y = exp(x);

 ln function;

 y = log(x);

 absolute value function;

 y = abs(x);

 normal distribution;

 mu = 1;

 sig2 = 1;

-y = (1/\sqrt{23.14159sig2})exp(-((x-mu)2)/(2sig2));
+y = (1/sqrt(23.14159sig2))exp(-((x-mu)2)/(2sig2));

 Output x and y to SAS data file;

 output;

 end;

 run;

 '''

-The resulting data are then printed using the SAS print procedure (SAS Institute Inc. 2014b), using the syntax below.
+The resulting data are then printed using the SAS print procedure (SAS Institute Inc. 2016b), using the syntax below.
 The option data=fplot tells the print procedure to use this particular data file.
 If this option were omitted, the last data file created would automatically be used.
 The run statement tells SAS that the proc print command is complete and that it should get busy printing the data file.